froitcake/yuriminders/README.md

 npm run build
 ```

-This builds the app for production to the `build` folder.
+This builds [built different >:)] the app for production to the `build` folder.

 ## Project Structure

 ```
 src/
-├── components/
+├── Yuri/
-│   ├── Header.js          # Navigation header
-│   ├── Hero.js            # Hero section with app preview
-│   ├── Features.js        # Features showcase
+│   ├── Harvard x MIT😳.js          #the og college yuri to start all the college yuri │   ├── Oxbridge😳.js                # Yuri but they're old and br*tish
-│   ├── HowItWorks.js      # Step-by-step guide
+│   ├── Northwester x UChicago😳.js       # midwest yuri
-│   └── Footer.js          # Footer with links and download CTA
-├── App.js                 # Main app component
-├── App.css               # Global app styles
-├── index.js              # React entry point
-└── index.css             # Global styles and utilities
+│   └── UMich x ???😳😳😳😳😳😳.js      # new yuri inspired by my time in mhacks ├── Yaoi/
+│   ├── Stanford x Berkeley.js          # the og yaoi for bay area cs startup linkedin warrior sweats │   ├── Caltech x Harvey Mudd.js            # yaoi but they both don't go outside │   └── UToronto x Waterloo.js          # what if we did our 12 coops together? 🥺👉👈 haha... jk.... unless 😳😳😳 ├── the rest of the app lmao                 # idk whats in here
 ```

 ## Design Features

-- **Black and White Theme**: Clean, minimalist design
+- **Black and White Theme**: Clean, minimalist (npc aesthetic 💀) (so you can see the yuri better)
-- **Responsive Layout**: Works on all device sizes
+- **Responsive Layout**: Works on all screens (even ohio devices) (so everybody can look at yuri)
-- **Modern Typography**: Inter font family for readability
+- **Modern Typography**: Inter font family = giga chad readable 🔥 (yuri will be readable)
-- **Smooth Animations**: Hover effects and transitions
+- **Smooth Animations**: Hover sauce + transitions 💃 (all the better to trainsition to yuri)
-- **Mobile-First**: Optimized for mobile devices
+- **Mobile-First**: Optimized for mobile devices (optimized for MAXIMUM YURI VIEWING)

-## Technologies Used
+## SEX😳😳nologies Used 🛠️

-- React 18
+- React 18 (latest skibidi react)
-- CSS3 with modern features
+- CSS3 with modern seasoning 🌶️
-- Responsive design principles
+- Responsive design sigma rules 📐
-- Semantic HTML5
+- Semantic HTML5 (trust 💀)

 ## Customization

-The website is built with modular components that can be easily customized:

-- Update colors in CSS files
-- Modify content in component files
-- Add new sections by creating new components
-- Update styling in individual component CSS files
+The website should not be customized.
+The layout of this page, as well as all the ships contained within, are canon and not to be portrayed otherwise.

 ## Deployment

-The website can be deployed to any static hosting service:
+The website should not be deployed.

-- Netlify
-- Vercel
-- GitHub Pages
-- AWS S3 + CloudFront

-Simply run `npm run build` and upload the contents of the `build` folder.